bahrus/custom-enhancements/README.md

     //get enhancement info for property "steelEnhancer"
     //if found:
     {
-        //is steelEnhancer.attach a class constructor?
+        //is steelEnhancerEnhancementInfo.spawn a class constructor?
         {

         }
-        //else
-        {
+        //else it must be an async lazy dynamic loader to a class constructor {
             oElement.enhancements.steelEnhancer = {};
             //attach asynchronously in the background